daliannyvieira/personal-notes/README.md

 - [success] be a more communicative person
 - [success] practice more self-care :tulip:
 - [success] create a lot of cool things :whale:
-- [Don't want this anymore] be a reference as a front-end developer
+- [don't want this anymore] be a reference as a front-end developer
 - [+ -] be someone who inspires and encourages others girls to do amazing things :sparkling_heart::sparkles:

 ## Now, I really want: